Good news: PieSync helps you create a Mailchimp integration with HubSpot… and hundreds of other cloud-based apps in real time.

 This scan is needed so the sync can also act on historical data.
-Then, according to the sync rules you specify, PieSync will truly match up your Hubspot’s database with the lists in Mailchimp.
-Furthermore, it’s not a one time thing.
-Contacts evolve constantly.
-PieSync keeps them in sync moving forward.
+Then, according to the sync rules you specify, PieSync will truly match up your HubSpot database with the lists on Mailchimp.
+Furthermore, it’s not a one-time thing.
+Contacts evolve constantly, so PieSync keeps them in sync moving forward.

-PieSync’s easy setup comes with a complete mapping interface to translate Hubspot properties to Mailchimp merge tags & regular tags.
-Manage group membership in Mailchimp, change lifecycle stages in Hubspot based on Mailchimp behavior, etc.
+PieSync’s easy setup comes with a complete mapping interface to translate HubSpot properties to Mailchimp’s merge tags and regular tags.
+You can manage group membership in Mailchimp, change lifecycle stages in HubSpot based on Mailchimp behavior and much more.

 PieSync will update both databases when you have a new subscriber in either system, and it will constantly check for updates to overwrite the information whenever a change is made.

-This means you won’t have to worry about manually import/export data ever again or about having duplicates or outdated data!
+This means you won’t have to worry about manually importing or exporting data ever again, and forget about having duplicates or outdated data!

 What about Zapier?

-Yet, here too, these zaps only work one-way, and if you need a straightforward connection, it may do the trick.
+Yet these zaps also only work one-way, and if you need a straightforward connection, it may do the trick.
 But if you need various workflows, it gets convoluted.

-We often realize that getting simple scenarios built out in Zapier is less than straightforward.
+We often see that building simple scenarios in Zapier is less than straightforward.

 - Certain contacts need to go on one Mailchimp list, others should go to a different list

-- Mailchimp Groups need to be set according to what lead status they are in Hubspot
+- Mailchimp groups need to be set according to their lead status in HubSpot

-- Unsubscribes in Hubspot need to sync to Mailchimp…But also the other way round!
+- Unsubscribers in HubSpot need to sync to Mailchimp, but also the other way around

-Zapier may be flexible, but it takes a lot of trial & error to set up your zaps the right way.
+Zapier may be flexible, but it takes a lot of trial and error to set up your zaps the right way.